-Take, for example, the basic task of cutting on a straight ling in the center of a paper.
-He must hold the scissors appropriately in his dominate hand, using only his thumb, index and middle fingers, leaving his ring and pinky fingers tucked under the scissors near the palm of his hand.
-In his non dominant hand he must hold the paper, and move that hand along the paper as he opens and closes the scissors, which is a task in and of itself, with his other hand, while moving the dominant hand with the scissors.
+Take, for example, the basic task of cutting on a straight line in the center of a paper.
+He must hold the scissors appropriately in his dominant hand, using only his thumb, index and middle fingers, leaving his ring and pinky fingers tucked under the scissors near the palm of his hand.
+In his nondominant hand he must hold the paper, and move that hand along the paper as he opens and closes the scissors, (which is a task that requires strength and dexterity) with his other hand, while moving the dominant hand with the scissors.
 All of this while trying to stay on the line.

 And speaking of life skills, scissor cutting also improves handwriting skills.
 It requires fine motor strength in the palm of the hand as well as the thumb and first two fingers, known as the tripod fingers.
 These are the same muscle groups required to correctly hold a pencil, and like using scissors, the ring and pinky fingers are tucked underneath to act as support.
 It is because of these similarities that practiced scissor skills transfer to better handwriting.

 While scissor practice may not begin for most children until they are of preschool age, even toddlers of two years are old enough to begin learning how to cut.
 The following are some tips to consider when teaching a child how to use scissors.

-- Safety first!
 Children need reminders that scissors are a special tool with sharp edges that need to be handled very carefully.
 They are not toys and children should never treat them as such.
 Children should always be supervised by an adult while using and handling scissors.

 Scissors should always be held below the shoulder, with the elbow tucked in close to the ribs and the thumb facing upward.
 If your child has trouble remembering to keep his thumb up, place a small sticker on his thumb to help remind him.
 Scissors should also be held at least eight inches from the face and never parallel to the stomach, but always facing away from the body.
 Attention to these details will not only ensure scissor safety, but will also ease the difficulty of learning to use them.

 Begin with the simplest skills first.
 While cutting straight lines in printer paper may seem basic enough, simply snipping at paper is generally the first step to learning to use scissors.
-This allows for practice opening and closing the scissors, during which I actually say to my children and students, “Open, close, open, close…” Sometimes I will even slip my fingers into their scissors over their own fingers so they can really feel the open and close as I help my students pull the blades open as far as they can, and then close them.
+This allows for practice opening and closing the scissors, during which I actually say to my students, “Open, close, open, close…” Sometimes I will even slip my fingers into their scissors over their own fingers so they can really feel the open and close as I help my students pull the blades open as far as they can, and then close them.

 Not all scissor practice needs to have a specific task to complete.
 I actually leave out kid scissors on the preschool table in my kitchen with a variety of materials to cut so that my children can practice scissor cutting independently, but with me in the room supervising their safety.
 They have available a variety of colored paper of various thickness, as well as index cards.
 They also have available small sheets of paper with cutting lines, as well as shapes.
 The purpose of such a center is to allow my children time to practice when they are inclined to on their own, not just during our preschool hours.
 They often use the pieces they’ve cut to make collages and cards to send to their grandparents.